-How to broadcast voice messages to your Google Home speakers - Pocket-lint
+How to broadcast voice messages to your Google Nest speakers

 - What is Google Home, how does it work, and when can you buy it?

-How to broadcast voice messages
+How to broadcast voice messages with Google Nest Speakers

 Getting started

-Before you can start broadcasting voice messages, you need two or more Google Home speakers (any combination of Google Home or Google Home Mini or Google Home Max).
-All these Google Home speakers have to be on the same Wi-Fi network, and at least one member of your household has to sign into their Goole account on each of the Google Home speakers.
+Before you can start broadcasting voice messages, you need two or more Google Nest speakers (any combination of Google Nest will do including Nest Audio, Mini, Max or Hub).
+All these Google speakers have to be on the same Wi-Fi network, and at least one member of your household has to sign into their Goole account on each of the Google Nest speakers.
 Do Not Disturb must be off, as well.

 Broadcast a message

-To send a message, simply say "OK Google, broadcast", followed by whatever you want to say, to a Google Assistant-enabled speakers, such as Google Home, Google Home Mini, or Google Home Max.
+To send a message, simply say "OK Google, broadcast", followed by whatever you want to say.

 So, if you need to round up the family or your co-workers in the morning, all you have to do is say “OK Google, broadcast it’s time for school" or "OK Google, broadcast it's time for a meeting".

 Your message will then broadcast to all Google Assistant-enabled speakers signed into the same Google account.
 It'll even ring a dinner bell if you say "OK Google, broadcast it's dinner time."

 You don't have to be near a Google Home speaker for this feature to work, either.
 Just use Google Assistant on your smartphone to send messages to your Google Assistant-enabled speakers.
 Easy.

 Do you have to say 'broadcast'?